 France has been subject to a number of attacks in recent months, such as the Nice attack on 15th July 2016, in which a truck ploughed through large crowds of people.
-Eighty Four people were confirmed dead and over 100 injured or still in hospital.
-Guns and ammunition were found in the back of the truck “suggesting a premeditated attack,” according to Le Figaro.
+Eighty-four people were confirmed dead and over 100 injured.
+Guns and ammunition were found in the back of the truck, “suggesting a premeditated attack,” according to Le Figaro.

 It is believed that the attack is linked to ISIS in a response to their calls to attack civilians of countries involved in the coalition to bring the terrorist group down.
 Visitors to France should remain on high alert and keep a look out for any suspicious behaviour.

 French troops are being redeployed to popular tourist destinations to provide additional security during this period of instability.